 Your doctor will discuss the risks and benefits of the different options with you.

 You might have a combination of treatments.
-And you might need to see various people from the multidisciplinary team who specialise in different aspects of treatment.
+And you might need to see various people from the multidisciplinary team who specialise in different aspects of your treatment.

 You might have one or more of the following treatments: